Gordon Greenidge: International career

+Clive Lloyd described Gordon Greenidge as "a very fine player of the moving ball and one of the hardest hitters in my experience.
+He is immensely strong in the shoulders and arms and he uses this strength to club the ball...he is a magnificent fielder, especially in the slips".

 Coaching

 Gordon Greenidge decided to pursue a coaching career and became the coach of the Bangladeshi national cricket team in 1996.
 He was appointed the head coach of the Bangladesh national cricket team in 1997.
 Under his guidance, the Bangladesh men's cricket team won the 1997 ICC Trophy beating 22 other nations.
 This also ensured the qualification of Bangladesh to the 1999 ICC Cricket World Cup, which was the first ever appearance in top-level cricket.
 Participating in their very first cricket world cup changed Bangladesh cricket forever and lead to Test cricket status for the Bangladesh national cricket team in 2000, which meant Bangladesh was promoted to full ICC member status and began playing Test cricket matches.
-Soon after winning the 1997 ICC Trophy, Gordon Greenidge was conferred honorary citizenship of Bangladesh for these outstanding achievements of winning the 1997 ICC Trophy and simultaneously qualifying for the cricket world cup.
-Greenidge is currently on the West Indies selection committee for Test matches, along with Sir Viv Richards.
+Soon after winning the 1997 ICC Trophy, Gordon Greenidge was conferred honorary citizenship of Bangladesh for these outstanding achievements of winning the 1997 ICC Trophy and simultaneously qualifying for the Cricket World Cup.
+He later served on the West Indies selection committee for Test matches, along with Sir Viv Richards.

 Personal life

 Greenidge's son Carl is a former cricketer who coaches at Bancroft's School with John Lever.
 Carl also portrayed his father in the 2021 Indian film 83 which depicts the events of the 1983 Cricket World Cup.
-He was claimed to be the Grandfather of Reiss Greenidge, who is a footballer, however this was subsequently reported to be untrue.
+He was claimed to be the grandfather of Reiss Greenidge, who is a footballer.
+However, this was subsequently reported to be untrue.

-He received Bangladeshi citizenship for his contribution as a coach of the Bangladesh National Cricket Team.
+He received honorary Bangladeshi citizenship for his contribution as a coach of the Bangladesh National Cricket Team.
 A primary school was named after him in 1993.
 The Gordon Greenidge Primary School is located in Barbados and was built to amalgamate the St. Boniface Primary School and the Black Bess Primary Schools.

-He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2020 New Year Honours.
+He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2020 New Year Honours for services to cricket and to the development of sport.